duesnate/nn-inference-fpga/project_report.rst

 Data quantization is a technique that can provide a significant reduction in the required computation and memory resources as well as memory bandwidth.
 The extreme flexibility provided by FPGAs allows for customizing the data type and size to fit the application.
 CPUs and GPUs are designed with pre-determined precision.
 This means that on a 32-bit GPU, a small value operation that requires only 8-bit precision would still consume the full 32-bit operation resource.
 This inefficiency can be uniquely solved with the FPGA's ability to configure computation resources using only the level of precision required.
 Many applications exist where high resolution computations do not provide measurable improvements in overall NN performance.
 In such cases, models can be implemented in FPGAs with reduced precision to provide benefits such as reduced power consumption, increased throughput, or additional resource and memory capacity for other operations.
 Take for example a model that inputs RGB images with 8-bit resolution per color channel.
 Using quantization, the 8-bit channel resolutions can be reduced down to 4-bits or even 2-bits to significantly reduce resource utilization.
 Alternatively, quantization could be applied to other image dimensions by reducing the pixel count or even through monochromatic conversion.
 In all cases, kernel weight parameters should be adjusted accordingly.
 Classification accuracy can be tested for each configuration to observe any degradation in performance.

 We evaluate the benefits of data quantization using an implementation of a fully unrolled convolution block; the design of this block is discussed later in the report.
-The convolution block was configured for single channel 3x3 inputs using 1-bit zero-padding and a 3x3 kernel to produce an output 3x3 feature map.
-Channel resolutions for both the image and kernel weights were adjusted for three separate implementation runs.
+Channel resolutions for both the image and kernel weights were adjusted with 8, 4, and 2 bit resolution for three separate implementation runs.
 Resulting resource utilization is shown in the table below.

 +----------------------------------+------+------------------+-----------+-------------+
 | Resolution                       | LUTs | LUT %            | Registers | Registers % |